Olaf Scholz formally sworn in as German chancellor | DW | 08.12.2021

 Macron also thanked Merkel for "never forgetting the lessons of history, for doing so much for us, with us, to move Europe forwards."

-Meanwhile, European Commission President Ursula von der Leyen — herself a member of Merkel's CSU — said she looked forward to working with Scholz.
+Meanwhile, European Commission President Ursula von der Leyen — herself a member of Merkel's CDU — said she looked forward to working with Scholz.

 "I wish you a good start and look forward to further trusting cooperation for a strong Europe," she tweeted.